ElsevierSoftwareX/SOFTX-D-21-00163/README.md

 This package is free and open source.
 See [LGPL-3.0](https://opensource.org/licenses/LGPL-3.0) for more licensing information.

 ### More information
 A full account of software functionalities and implemented methods can be found [here](link-to-paper) (link to paper).

-If you have any problems or questions contact (email).
+Please file any comments or concerns through the github issue tracker (here)[https://github.com/twbf/swe_runup/issues].